Best SOC 2 Compliance Vendors 2026: Vanta, Drata, Secureframe, Sprinto, Oneleet

 Bottom line

 Vanta is the best default for fast first-audit execution.
 Drata is the best default for technical teams that want deeper control and evidence operations.
 Secureframe is the best default for guided implementation and multi-framework process support.
+Sprinto and Oneleet deserve a look when the buyer wants leaner startup readiness, stronger guidance, or a different software-plus-support model.

 Do not choose only from a feature checklist.
 Choose based on the owner model, audit timeline, framework roadmap, pricing risk, and how much manual compliance work your team can actually absorb.